romain-sanieres/simple_boilerplate/README.md

    Create a `.env` file at the root of the project and add the necessary variables for authentication.

    - DATABASE_URL

+   You can use `npx auth secret` to create an auth secret
    - AUTH_SECRET

 4. Generate Prisma: